kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/heuristics.md

 # Heuristics for Finding Big-O Expressions

-In the previous lesson, we saw how we could derive the big-O running time for an algorithm by count the number of operations that it performs (simplified to comparisons and moves, for a sorting algorithm specifically).

-However, this technique for deriving big-O expressions is not always possible.
-It may not be clear how many operations the algorithm performs; luckily, we had a closed-form expression for the number of comparisons that selection sort makes, but that may not be the case for the next algorithm that we analyze.
-Also, the number of operations an algorithm takes may change depending on the contents of the input -- a case that we will come back to.

-In this lesson, we will learn some rules of thumb for deriving the big-O notation of algorithms by inspecting the numberand nature of *loops* (i.e., `for` loops, `while` loops) in the algorithm.
+In this lesson, we will learn some heuristics, or *rules of thumb*, for deriving the big-O notation of algorithms by inspecting the number and nature of *loops* (i.e., `for` loops and `while` loops) in the algorithm.

 But why loops?
-We focus our analysis on the presence of loops because loops are one\* of the most common techniques for iterating over the input to an algorithm.
-A loop over the entire input of size `n` already guarantees that your algorithm is performing at least `O(n)` operations!
+We focus our analysis on the presence of loops because loops are one of the most common techniques for iterating over the input to an algorithm.
+A loop over the entire input of size `n` already guarantees that your algorithm is performing at least `O(n)` operations -- just in order to iterate over the collection!

-> \*The other main technique for doing so, *recursion*, will be discussed starting next week.

 ## Loops up to `n`